We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 ” I think lab diamonds are here to stay and I think it’s a choice for the consumer to make, and it’s our job to educate them.… A lab diamond doesn’t say I love you any less than a mined diamond says I love you.”
 Beryl Raff, Former CEO of Helzberg Diamonds as reported in JCK Online.

 Lab-created diamonds are man-made diamonds that mirror the qualities and appearance of natural diamonds.
-These synthetic stones consist of carbon atom structures with the same chemical and visual characteristics of natural diamond crystal.
-For example, this stunning 3.00ct from Brilliant Earth is a lab-created diamond.
+These synthetic stones consist of carbon atom structures with the same chemical and visual characteristics as natural diamond crystals.
+For example, this stunning 3.02ct from Blue Nile is a lab-created diamond.
 It’s a beautiful stone, but the value and resale value is incredibly low.

 Prices of Lab-Grown Diamonds

 Just as with natural diamonds, the prices of lab-created diamonds fluctuate greatly.
-They can be as low as this 1.00 carat for $1,340 from James Allen or as expensive as this whopping 20.65 carat for $152,210 from Brilliant Earth.
+They can be as low as this 1.00 carat for $820 from James Allen or as expensive as this whopping 18.13 carat for $225,590 from James Allen.

 Here are the main factors that impact the price of lab-created diamonds: